 Benefits of New Skin for Dogs

-New Skin is a product specifically designed to protect cuts, scrapes, wounds, calluses, and dry, cracked skin on humans.
-But did you know that it can also be beneficial for our furry friends?
+New Skin is a product specifically designed to protect cuts, scrapes, wounds, calluses, and dry, cracked skin in humans.
+But did you know that it can also benefit our furry friends?
 When used correctly and in the right circumstances, this liquid bandage can provide several benefits for dogs.

 Protection from Infection

-New Skin creates a flexible seal that effectively isolates a wound from bacteria and other contaminants.
-This is particularly helpful in preventing infection, especially in cases where a dog might be prone to licking or scratching at a wound.
+New Skin creates a flexible seal that isolates a wound from bacteria and other contaminants.
+This is particularly helpful in preventing infection, especially when a dog is prone to licking or scratching at a wound.

-New Skin dries quickly to form a waterproof cover over the wound, unlike traditional bandages which may come loose or become soiled.
-It acts as an additional barrier against dirt, debris, and harmful microorganisms.
-By minimizing the exposure of the wound to external agents, New Skin contributes to a cleaner healing environment, thus reducing the risk of infection.
+New Skin dries quickly to form a waterproof cover over the wound, unlike traditional bandages, which may come loose or become soiled.
+It is an additional barrier against dirt, debris, and harmful microorganisms.
+By minimizing the wound’s exposure to external agents, New Skin contributes to a cleaner healing environment, thus reducing the risk of infection.

 Promotes Healing

-In addition to providing protection, New Skin can also play a role in promoting the natural healing process of minor wounds.
+In addition to providing protection, New Skin can promote the natural healing process of minor wounds.
 By keeping the affected area clean and undisturbed, the liquid bandage helps to create an optimal environment for the wound to heal.
 This can lead to faster recovery times and reduce the likelihood of complications arising from prolonged open wounds.

 Reduces Discomfort